whunt1965/EC535_Final_Project/README.md

 This project provides an action-packed, 2-player fighting game compatibleto run on the BeagleBone Black developed using Qt, and C++.
 At game start, players can navigate through the game menu, choose their players, and start a new match.
 Once the battle begins, players will be able to make their fighter move, punch, kick, block, and jump.
 After 90 seconds, or once a player's health reaches zero, the game ends and a winner is declared!

+### Build Instructions
+To run locally, clone this repo and  [download QtCreator](https://www.qt.io/download).
+After Opening QtCreator, choose 'Open' and select the fighterguy folder from the cloned repository.
+To run, click the "Build" and then "Run" buttons.

+To run the BeagleBone Black, you must use Qmake and cross compile the program with the appropriate tool chain.
+After transferring the executable to the BeagleBone, simply run with "./fighterguy".

+### Game Overview
+To begin, run the application, select "New Game", and then choose your characters.

+Each Player begins with 20 health points and the game timer is set to 90 seconds.

+Within the game, a player can punch another opponent by moving directly adjacent to the opponent and pressing the punch key.
+If the other player is not blocking, their health will be decremented by 1 health point.
+If they are blocking (or have jumped), no health points are deducted.

+A player can kick another opponent by moving within 1 step of the their opponent (ie, one more step and they would be directly adjacent) and pressing the kick key.
+If the other player is not blocking, their health will be decremented by 2 health points.
+If they are blockin 1 health point are deducted.If the other player is jumping, no health points are deducted.

+The game ends when either one player is out of health points or the game timer is up!

 ### Controls
 ----
 Each player can move left or right, jump, block, kick and punch.